syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 ![](/assets/investigations//KiwanHospital/image7.jpg)
 *An image of the women’s second floor restroom taken by the investigations team.*

-Additional rooms on the hospital's on the second floor were damaged including the doctor’s clinic and office.
+Additional rooms on the hospital's on the second floor feature similar damage including the doctor’s clinic and office.
 The nutrition department’s windows were destroyed from the attack with glass on the department’s floor and furniture.
-The women’s drug store suffered severe damage with the majority of its equipment and medicine ruined.
-The women’s restroom suffered equal damage with pieces of furniture and the ceiling covering the ground.
+The women’s drug store shows severe damage with the majority of its equipment and medicine ruined.
+The women’s restroom suffered similar damage with pieces of furniture and the ceiling covering the ground.
 The hospital’s administration room was in a similar condition with cracks in the wall, files strewn around the room, and its door ripped off the wall.
 Moreover, the X-Ray room’s door was broken with the X-ray equipment damaged.
 The pharmacy's interior, like its exterior, was completely destroyed and burned with the medicine and equipment inside the pharmacy lost.

 ![](/assets/investigations//KiwanHospital/image53.jpg)
 *An image taken by the investigations team of the hospital's x-ray room after the attack.*